MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/requiredstringvalidationbehavior.md

 title: "Xamarin Community Toolkit RequiredStringValidationBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The RequiredStringValidationBehavior allows the user to determine if a given text is equal to a specific text." ms.date: 12/08/2020
+description: "The RequiredStringValidationBehavior allows the user to determine if text input is equal to specific text." ms.date: 12/08/2020
 ---

 # Xamarin Community Toolkit RequiredStringValidationBehavior

-allows the user to determine if a given text is equal to a specific text.
-By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid text value is provided.
+The RequiredStringValidationBehavior is a behavior that allows the user to determine if text input is equal to specific text.
+For example, an `Entry` control can be styled differently depending on whether a valid or an invalid text input is provided.
 Additional properties handling validation are inherited from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax